SAP-archive/hcp-portal-service-for-pcm/README.md

     * pcmsitetemplate.zip	(Site template).

    You can import the files to SAP Web IDE and then deploy them to HCP, or you can directly deploy them to HCP through the HCP cockpit (Applications >>HTML5 Applications >> Import from File.
+ 4. (Optional, if you imported the pcm applications via SAP Web IDE):
- 4. (Optional):Preview your site template in WEB-IDE.
+ 	a.
+Preview your site template in SAP WEB-IDE.
+	b.
+Open SAP Web IDE and right click on the 'pcmsitetemplates project'.
+	c.
+Choose Run -> Run as -> Preview Site Template.

 ### 2.2	Import scilogin plugin
    1. Go to [https://github.com/SAP/sap-hcp-portal-service-samples.](https://github.com/SAP/sap-hcp-portal-service-samples)
-   2. Download the ZIP.
+   2. Download the ZIP file.
-   3. Extract the ZIP to your desktop.
+   3. Extract it to your desktop.
-   4. Import sciloginplugin.zip to your account (using SAP Web IDE or through HCP cockpit).
+   4. Import sciloginplugin.zip to your account (using SAP Web IDE or through the HCP cockpit).

 ### 2.3 Create PCM roles
    1. Open the SAP HCP account cockpit and navigate to Services >> Portal Service >> Configure Portal Service >> Roles.
-   2. Create new roles:
+   2. Create the following new roles:
-       * PartnerManager.
+       * PartnerManager
-       * PartnerContact.
+       * PartnerContact
-       * Applicant.
+       * Applicant
-       * Candidate.
+       * Candidate

-###  2.4 Create email template in SCI
+###  2.4 Create an email template in SCI
+   The email template for the PCM invitation flow includes a SAP logo as well as pre-defined text.
+You may update the email template used by the SCI to send invitations to users according to your needs.

    1. Download SAPID Mail Templates.zip from [ https://github.com/SAP/hcp-portal-service-for-pcm/releases](https://github.com/SAP/hcp-portal-service-for-pcm/releases)
    2. Adjust the template according to your needs.
    3. Open a BCP ticket BC-NEO-IAM.
-Attach the email templates to the BCP.
+   4. Attach the email templates to the BCP.

-### 2.5	Set up trust between the customer account and SCI (for log-on scenario).
+### 2.5	Set up a trust between the customer account and SCI (for log-on scenario)

 #####  2.5.1	Customer HCP Account Settings
    1. Open the customer HCP account cockpit and navigate to the Trust screen.
    2. Edit the Local Service Provider and change the Configuration Type to Custom.
-   3. Click the Generate Key Pair button to fill up the Signing Key and Signing Certificate.
+   3. Click the Generate Key Pair button to populate the Signing Key and Signing Certificate.
    4. Change the Principle Propagation value to Enabled.
    5. Save the settings and download the metadata by clicking the Get Metadata link.
    6. Go to the Trusted Identity Provider tab and click the Add Trusted Identity Provider link.